Having seen pictures of a B700 (or B128) I thought this was what I had here until I remembered the B700 had

 There are several rumours as to how many machines were produced; personally I've seen serial numbers up

-to 1296 but others have figures from definitely 1500 to possibly 3000.
+to 2014 so it's possible a batch of 2500-3000 was produced.
 As of a few years ago only half a dozen were known to exist;

 another rumour was that Commodore 'did an Apple' and bulldozed the remainder.